saitamasahil/skyscraper/docs/FRONTENDS.md

 `~/ES-DE/downloaded_media/<PLATFORM>/screenshots/` for screenshots) from where ES-DE will pick them up.
 Note that ES-DE does not support textures currently.

+!!! tip

+    You may override the default storage folder of ES-DE (`/home/<USER>/ES-DE`) on a non-Windows build by setting the environment variable `ESDE_APPDATA_DIR` to a different folder as documented in the ES-DE documentation [here](https://gitlab.com/es-de/emulationstation-de/-/blob/v3.0.2/INSTALL.md#changing-the-application-data-directory).

 All the gory details of ES-DE's gamelist file format you can find in the section "Gamelist Reference" [here](https://gitlab.com/es-de/emulationstation-de/-/blob/master/INSTALL.md?ref_type=heads#gamelistxml).